 Hope Town Sailing Club Social Updates and Information

-Last Standup of Season - So Many Members Made a Big Effort to Participate and Celebrate!
+Last Stand up of Season April 2021 - So Many Members Made a Big Effort to Participate and Celebrate!

 We look forward to seeing members in Hope Town for the 2021-2022 Season to support our beloved community and to find solace in our mutual friendships.
 The Social committee will be putting together a list of events with the best of intensions, despite the continued challenges of travel restrictions related to the pandemic.